 Certain circumstances may require an alternate worship or office site in order to avoid a detrimental disruption of parish operations and fully enact the emergency plan.
-Identify and arrange this site in advance.
-Flexibility in selecting alternate sites may be required depending upon a future disaster.
-Consideration should be given to worshiping onsite if at all possible.
+Identify and arrange this site in advance, flexibility in selecting alternate sites may be required depending on a future disaster.
+Consideration should be given to worshipping onsite if at all possible.
 Record the address and instructions for accessing the facilities, and share this information with members.

 Address:

 Directions to Location: Include a map and information about your destination for reference in an emergency.

-Contact Person
+Contact Person:

-and phone #:

-ternate Operations Site:
+Iternate Operations Site:

 Address:

 Directions to Location:

-Contact Person
+Contact Person: